 My other research area is the reception of the emperor Augustus from his death up to the present day.
-This project relates in particular to the bimillennium of Augustus' death on 19 August 2014, which I realised represented two thousand years of Augustus himself being gone, and other people using, appropriating and reinventing his image to serve their own needs and interests.
-I held a major international conference over the date of the bimillennium in Leeds, and a selection of papers from this have now been developed into the edited volume, Afterlives of Augustus: AD 14 - 2014 (Cambridge University Press).
+This relates in particular to the bimillennium of Augustus' death on 19 August 2014, which represented two thousand years of Augustus himself being gone, and other people using, appropriating and reinventing his image to serve their own needs and interests.
+I held a major international conference over the date of the bimillennium in Leeds, and published a volume of selected papers from it as Afterlives of Augustus: AD 14 - 2014 (Cambridge University Press).
 I am now working on a monograph examining the events and activities held to mark the bimillennia of his birth in 1938 and death in 2014, which between them represent the two largest-scale and most diverse forms of engagement with Augustus of the last century.
 Further details of my work on Augustus can be found on the Commemorating Augustus website.

 - 2020: ‘In omnibus regionibus?
 The fourteen regions and the city of Rome’, in Papers of the British School at Rome 88: 1-32.